kbkiat7-web/Simian/README.md

 2. Add to the dropdown in `index.html`
 3. Add to VS Code settings in `package.json`

+### Custom Models
+1. Open file monkeyzero-creator.js, this is a template for custom AI models.
+2. Replace ${this.baseModel} with your chosen model.
+For lightweight models, I recommend tinyllama or phi.
+For any other ones, use gpt-oss, deepseek-r1, or mistral.

 ### Customizing the Web Interface
 - Edit `index.html` for UI changes
 - Modify `launch-web.js` for server behavior